zverolen/dashboard-demo/README.md

   - The screens consist of traditional elements;
   - Almost all information is organised in tables; even though there are no lines that form table cells, the pattern forces data in corresponding table cells to remain in strict rows - this is needed for quick scanning and comparison; this pattern is followed in all elements that represent the race data.

-### Accessibility Features

-Visual implementation doesn't consider a number of accessibility principle due to the specifics of the app and the main requirement to fit as much data as possible on a small screen.
-That said, the WCAG 2.2 guidance was was followed anywhere it was possible (for example, tap zones).
-The app will benefit from following the technical accessibility principles like keyboard navigation and screen reader support especially for viewing the results of past races.
-Currently, this part is under developement.

-- **Keyboard Navigation**
-  - Under development

-- **Screen Reader Optimization**
-  - Under development

-- **Visual Accessibility**
-  - Color contrast ratios meet WCAG 2.2 criteria (minimum Level AA)
-  - Text scaling support

-## Design Assets

 ### Figma Project
 Complete UI/UX design available on Figma: